swiftlang/swift-evolution/proposals/0008-package-manager-testing.md

 SwiftPM would forward arguments to the underlying testing framework and it would decide how to interpret them.

+---

+Sometimes test sources cannot compile and fixing them is no the most pressing priority.
+Thus it will be posssible to skip building tests with an additional flag:

+    swift build --without-tests

+---

+It is desirable to sometimes specify to only build specific tests, the command line for this will fall out of future work that allows specification of targets that `swift build` should speficially build in isolation.

 ## Impact On Existing Code